 Jenny Henman, Founder

 Rapid population increase, combined with limited employment opportunities meant these farmers had no other way to survive than to cut down the rainforest, grow crops and feed themselves and their families — literally subsisting.
 But once the rainforest was gone, so was the source of nutrients required to grow arable crops.
-And without the canopy cover of the trees, those soils were washed away by heavy rains common in the jungle.
-So the next hectare of land was destroyed to repeat the same cycle.
+Without the canopy cover provided by the trees, those soils were washed away by heavy rains common in the jungle.
+And so the next hectare of land was destroyed to repeat the same cycle.

 The time Jenny spent with these farmers allowed her to understand the challenges they faced in returning to sustainable farming.
 After carrying out extensive consultation — including one-on-one interviews and workshops — she found they wanted meaningful long-term support to restore their land with orchards and productive agriculture, creating a better life for their families and escaping the poverty cycle they had become trapped in.
 She was determined to help them.